Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Concepts and Problem Statement

 \subsection{Transition Interference}

 Assume that we have a new traffic plan \(p'\) and want to replace the traffic plan \(p\) with \(p'\).
 We call the time a new traffic plan \(p'\) becomes valid its activation time \(t_\text{act}\).
 To ensure that no source node is in the middle of a packet transmission at the activation time of \(p'\), and since the flows in Active(\(p\)) may have different cycle times, we choose the start of a fresh hyper-cycle of all active flows in ActiveF(\(p\)) as activation time, i.e., \(t_\text{act} = t_0 + k \cdot \operatorname{lcm}_f(t_\text{cycle}(f))\).
+From the perspective of an active flow it is perfectly fine for \(t_\text{act}\) to be very far---many transmission cycles---in the future, because all flows in ActiveF(\(p\)) remain active with their established configurations from \(p\) until \(t_\text{act}\).

+Then, at \(t_\text{act}\) the new traffic plan becomes valid.
+This means, from \(t_\text{act}\) on, we would like \emph{all} the packets of each flow \(f\) in ActiveF(\(p'\)) to be transmitted according to \(\operatorname{config}(f,p')=(f,\phi',\pi')\).
+If all packets sent according to the old plan \(p\) are delivered to the destination nodes before \(t_\text{act}\), this would simplify our problem a lot.
+It implies that the network would be empty at \(t_\text{act}\) which would allow us to compute each new traffic plan \(p'\) independently of \(p\).
+In other words, under these circumstances computing a new traffic plan is equivalent to solving a new static traffic planning instance.

+However, this simplified \enquote{solution} is inadequate because it severely restricts the network utilization.
+Ultimately, for each packet to arrive within the transmission cycle it was sent by the source node, \(\phi\) would need to be less than \(t_\text{cycle}-t_\text{e2e}-t_\text{trans}\).
+This means, the transmission frequency and network utilization are inherently coupled to the network size.